-The best gaming mouse depends on how much cash you have to spend, whether you’re right-handed or a sinister leftie, and which kind of grip you prefer when clasping your gaming mouse.
+The best gaming mouse depends on whether you’re right-handed or a sinister leftie, which kind of grip you prefer when clasping your gaming mouse, and of course how much cash you have to spend.
 Oh, and you also need to decide if you’re happy to go with a wired mouse or want to pay a little extra for a wireless rodent.
 Price is now the only factor in that space as, with modern advances in wireless technology, there’s now practically no difference between the best gaming mouse, whether it’s got a tail or not.

 And we’ve tested the best to give you the definitive answer as to whether you should be spending your hard earned cash on the best Razer mouse, Logitech mouse, or Corsair mouse.
 But don’t forget, there are also some pretty darned tasty SteelSeries mice out there too.

 The choices are manifold, but nailing down exactly what you want can be tricky.
 As ever it’s a delicate balancing act of finding the right mix of features and design.
 You have to juggle comfort, ergonomics, performance, reliability, specs, and always aesthetics.

 What is the best gaming mouse in 2019?